edvinas1702/Jenkins-microservices-pipeline/README.md

 # Jenkins-microservices-pipeline
-Jenkins and Kubernetes were hosted in Google Cloud VMs.
+Jenkins and Kubernetes (master and worker node) were hosted in Google Cloud VMs.